smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic, based on chain ID_

 Controls the number of blocks that the block history estimator trails behind head.
-E.g. if this is set to 3, and we receive block 10, block history estimator will fetch block 7.
+For example, if this is set to 3, and we receive block 10, block history estimator will fetch block 7.

 CAUTION: You might be tempted to set this to 0 to use the latest possible block, but it is possible to receive a head BEFORE that block is actually